Falcion/Briefmaschine/.github/docs/COMMIT_CONVENTION.md

 #### Commit message - header

+Header is just an HTML header of a commit, not its description or something else, this is what other contributors first see about a commit.

 Construction of header of commit's message is a joint of multiple params which defines entire commit preposition:

 ```html